 Over the course of 17 months, a series of lively, passionate, follow up discussions were held.
 The issues that were addressed were diverse and complex, therefore most of the resolutions would not be simple nor would it be a ‘one size fits all’.
 The group recognized that their collective insight, knowledge, expertise, and talents would enable a unique opportunity to add value, voice, and validity to African American challenges as well as to highlight their inherent resilience.
 The group decided to move from conversation to action.

 As a result, the Black Women of Chester County in Action (BWCCA) was formed.
-It is the hope of this group to promote and support the resources that effectively meet the needs of the Chester County Black women and girls; advocate and challenge those social, environmental and institutional systems that do harm; and creatively work with the community to develop ways to fill gaps to meet their needs in a holistic, culturally sensitive, strength-based way.
+It is the hope of BWCCA to promote and support the resources that effectively meet the needs of Chester County Black women and girls; advocate for and challenge those social, environmental and institutional systems that do harm; and creatively work with the community to develop ways to fill gaps to meet their needs in a holistic, culturally sensitive, strength-based way.
 It was also decided to change the words African American to Black to be inclusive of all women of color in the African Diaspora.

-BWCCA vetted the seven areas in the Blueprint Report to prioritize the areas to address within the group’s first 2-3 years.
-It was a difficult process because all the areas greatly impacting Black females and were found to be interrelated.
-However, it was discerned that the areas of Education, Economics and Health were capstones for change.
-It was also determined that greater efforts were needed to get more black female leaders to the table of power, influence and decisions that impact change in areas that are detrimental to Black
+BWCCA prioritized the 7 areas in the Blueprint within the group’s first 2-3 years.
+It was a difficult process because all the areas greatly impacted Black females and were found to be interrelated.
+However, it was discerned that the areas of education, economics and health would be the capstones for change.
+It was also determined that greater efforts were needed to increase black female leaders at tables of power, influence and decisions that impact change in areas that are detrimental to Black